Shorinjiryu Kenkokan Karatedo

 Aims of Shorinjiryu Kenkokan Karatedo

-At the same time training forms a strong charakter in the student as well as it yields energie, politeness and courage – always aiming at perfecting the individual self.
+At the same time training forms a strong character in the student as well as it yields energies, politeness and courage – always aiming at perfecting the individual self.
 Physically, Karatedo develops strength, flexibility, health and coordination.
-Mentally, patience and self confidence, balance and positive attitude are the results of constant effort and endeavor.
+Mentally, patience and self confidence, balance and positive attitude are the results of constant effort and endeavour.

 These aims are summarized in the motto of the school:

-• “Development of individuality in spirit and body”
+• “Development of individuality in mind and body”

 • “Effective use of creation for everyone”